 N: First, I must tell you...
 I am the king of Team Plasma.
 Ghetsis asked me to work with him to save Pokémon.

-The Above becomes more horrifying in Pokémon Special, where White (PokeSpe's incarnation of Hilda) get's shoved out of the Ferris wheel by her own Pokémon after it was convinced by N to join his side.
+- The above becomes more horrifying in Pokémon Adventures, where White (this version's incarnation of Hilda) gets shoved out of the Ferris wheel by her own Pokémon after it was convinced by N to join his side.

-Pokemon evolving in this generation games counts too.
+- Pokemon evolving in this generation games counts too.
 Watching your Pokemon moving, then suddenly stops, then breaks apart into pieces while they twirl around does not give an impression that they are evolving in a natural growing way.
 When you look at it, it feels... digital. akin to a certain other Mons series.